Major Groups > Gilled Mushrooms > Pale-Spored > Mycena > Mycena luteopallens

 by Michael Kuo

-Sometimes called the "Walnut Mycena," this tiny mushroom is usually found growing from the remains of walnut or hickory shells--though the shells may be buried or decayed beyond recognition.
-When young and fresh, Mycena luteopallens has a beautiful bright yellow cap.
-Soon, however, the color fades to a dirty buff.
+This tiny mushroom is usually found decomposing the remains of walnut or hickory shells--though the shells may be buried, or decayed beyond recognition.
+When young and fresh, Mycena luteopallens has a beautiful bright orange-yellow cap (representing the "luteo" in luteopallens), but the color soon fades to a dirty buff (the "pallens").
+If you are not sure of the specialized habitat on walnut, hickory, or other nutty debris, definitively distinguishing Mycena luteopallens from other yellow Mycena species is a task requiring microscopic analysis (see details below).

 Description:

-Ecology: Saprobic on walnut and hickory shells, or from associated debris; typically growing in clusters of two or four; gregarious; eastern North America; fall; fairly common.
+Ecology: Saprobic on walnut and hickory shells, or from associated debris; occasionally found on the nut debris of other hardwoods, including black locust; typically growing gregariously in clusters of two or four but occasionally found growing alone; fall; fairly widely distributed in eastern North America.

-Cap: 8-15 mm; oval, becoming broadly bell-shaped or conic; the margin sometimes becoming wavy; smooth; sometimes shallowly lined or grooved; rich yellow to orange yellow when young; changing color markedly as it dries out; soon whitish to buff.
+Cap: 8-15 mm across; oval, becoming broadly bell-shaped or conic; the margin sometimes becoming wavy; bald; dry; sometimes shallowly lined or grooved; rich yellow to orange yellow when young; changing color markedly as it dries out; soon whitish to buff.

 Gills: Attached to the stem; nearly distant; pale to yellowish or tinged pinkish.